A Survey of Label-Efficient Deep Learning for 3D Point Clouds: Weakly-supervised learning

 \subsubsection{3D few-shot learning}

-Fully supervised deep networks learn from a large amount of training samples under a ``closed set" setup, i.e., the training and testing data have the same label space.
+Fully supervised models learn from a large amount of training samples under a ``closed set" setup, i.e., the training and testing data have the same label space.
 Such supervised learning is not ideal for quickly learning new concepts with limited data, which motivates few-shot learning (FSL) that aims to learn a novel class from just a few labelled samples.
 FSL can be seen as an extension of semi-supervised learning in an "open-set" setup that has only a few labelled samples of novel classes, along with many labelled samples of base classes \cite{qi2020small}.
-Due to its superb merit in data requirements, FSL has recently attracted increasing attention with several ground-breaking studies \cite{ye2022makes, ye2022closer, yang2023cross, zhao2021few, zhao2022crossmodal, zhao2022prototypical, ngo2022geodesic}.
+Due to its superb merit in data requirements, FSL has recently attracted increasing attention.